tpximpact/mhclg-oruk/content/adopt/03_pid.md

 ### Re-use of the data

-There are many ways local service information can be reused to help citizens, families, and frontline workers.
-To gain momentum, examples of data reuse should be shown during the proof of concept.
-Some key use cases include:

-* Waiting for a public sector service (e.g. ASD assessment, social care, surgery)
+- Waiting for a public sector service (e.g. ASD assessment, social care, surgery)
-* Extra support alongside interventions (e.g. hospital discharge, benefit assessment, SEND)
+- Extra support alongside interventions (e.g. hospital discharge, benefit assessment, SEND)
-* Support after an intervention (e.g. child in need, mental health, physiotherapy)
+- Support after an intervention (e.g. child in need, mental health, physiotherapy)
-* Help after missing a threshold (e.g. ASD/SEND, carer assessment, care review)
+- Help after missing a threshold (e.g. ASD/SEND, carer assessment, care review)
-* Self-care to reduce reliance on public services (e.g. elderly parent supported by a child, smoker trying to quit, teenager seeking youth services)
+- Self-care to reduce reliance on public services (e.g. elderly parent supported by a child, smoker trying to quit, teenager seeking youth services)

 These use cases can be supported through websites, apps, and AI, delivering the right information at the right time.